 When it comes to location, the highest average paycheck (approximately $17.27 per hour) can be spotted in New Haven, Conn.; Tampa, Fla. ($16.36), San Diego, Calif. ($16.04), and Tempe, Ariz. (about $16.00) are the next top-paying cities.
 Approaching the lower end of the pay scale (at $14.10) is Bakersfield, Calif.
 Pay rates in the United States are highest in the state of Maryland, where they average to approximately $21.49 per hour.

 OSHA Forklift Operator Certifications receive bigger paychecks (around $21.00 per hour) than those without credentials.
 Employees who have a Bachelor's Degree make the most here, hauling in $13.14 per hour.

 The highest-paying skill to have may be Team Leadership; employees who claim proficiency also report a higher average salary of $21.02 per hour.
 Customer Service is regularly seen around here; over a third of those surveyed report it as a core competency.
 Retail, Design, and Cash Handling round out the set of key employee skills.

 Benefits and Perks

-IKEA lets only a third of respondents take paid vacation and only 45 percent take sick leave.
+One in four employees receive paid vacation, and only 35 percent get sick leave.
 Workers who save for retirement get lots of help because the company offers a number of savings programs including a 401(k) plan and a company pension plan.
 Health insurance comes as part of the deal for most workers, and a strong majority of respondents report receiving dental coverage as well.
 Some other advantages of working at IKEA are flexible hours, tuition reimbursement, and life insurance.